 Reducing GHG emissions is an important global issue.
-Specifically for the oil and gas industry, our challenge is to reduce GHG emissions while the demand for energy – and the amount of energy the world is consuming – is growing.
-Global demand for energy is expected to increase 32 per cent by 2040, according to the International Energy Agency.
+Specifically for the oil and natural gas industry, our challenge is to reduce GHG emissions while the demand for energy – and the amount of energy the world is consuming – is growing.
+Global demand for energy is expected to increase 31 per cent by 2040, according to the International Energy Agency.

 The chart below shows that while Canadians make up only 0.5 per cent of the global population, Canada's share of global greenhouse gas emissions is about two per cent.
 Of that percentage, the largest portion comes from the transportation sector.

 In 2010, Canada signed onto the Copenhagen Accord and committed to reduce its GHG emissions to 17 per cent below 2005 levels by 2020.
 On December 14, 2014, along with 194 other countries, Canada committed to the "Lima Call for Climate Action," which is now referred to as the "Lima Accord."
 This commitment has set the stage for governments to deliver a new universal climate change agreement in Paris, at the end of 2015.